Available for an ArcGIS organization licensed with the IPS extension.

 One of the following is required:

-- The latest version of ArcGIS Enterprise for a portal connection
+- ArcGIS Enterprise 10.9.1 or later for a portal connection

 - An ArcGIS Online organization